-An estimated 30 million people in the U.S. have type 2 diabetes.
-According to the Centers for Disease Control, nearly one quarter of those people don’t even know they have it.
-It’s possible they don’t know the symptoms, or don’t want to see a doctor.
-But here’s a startling projection: By 2050, as many as one in every three U.S. residents will be affected by the disease.
-Here, Duke Health endocrinologist Jennifer Green, MD, tackles five widespread myths about this common disease.
+An estimated 30 million people in the U.S. have type 2 diabetes, but according to the Centers for Disease Control, nearly one-quarter of those people don’t know they have it.
+It’s possible they don’t know the symptoms or don’t want to see a doctor.
+By 2050, as many as one in every three U.S. residents will be affected.
+Here, Duke Health endocrinologist Jennifer Green, MD, tackles five widespread myths about diabetes.

 Having a close family member with type 2 diabetes does put you at increased risk for developing the condition.
-But the risk of diabetes goes up with age and is higher in people with heart disease, high blood pressure and who are overweight or obese, regardless of family history.
-Women who have delivered babies who weighed nine pounds or more are also at a higher risk of developing the disease.
+But the risk of diabetes goes up with age and is higher in people with heart disease, high blood pressure, and who have excess weight or obesity, regardless of family history.
+Women who delivered babies who weighed nine pounds or more are also at a higher risk of developing the disease.

 Although you might not be able to change your family history or age, you can practice a healthy lifestyle to cut your risk.

-To reduce your risk, it’s more important to match your calorie intake to your body’s needs, rather than just cutting sugar out all together.
+To reduce your risk, it’s more important to match your calorie intake to your body’s needs, rather than just cutting sugar out altogether.

-Carbs get a get a bad rap.
-The truth is, they’re an important building block of nutrition for everyone, whether or not they have diabetes.
+Carbs get a bad rap.
+The truth is, they’re an important building block of nutrition for everyone, whether they have diabetes.
 People with diabetes can safely include carbohydrates (and to a lesser extent, sugars) in their meals.

-The most important thing a patient can do when diagnosed with diabetes is control blood sugar.
-Left unchecked, high blood sugars can cause permanent organ damage.
+The most important thing a person with diabetes can do is control their blood sugar.
+Left unchecked, high blood sugar can cause permanent organ damage.

 Often, patients had been subjected to high blood sugar for such a long time that their bodies developed serious complications such as kidney failure, amputations, or even blindness.

 Because insulin was prescribed after medical complications arose, many patients and their families associated insulin with a downturn in health.
-Some even thought the insulin was to blame.
+Some even believed that insulin was to blame.

-Insulin is actually a very effective way to keep blood sugars under control and protect your body from uncontrolled diabetes, and it has come a long way.
-With many new options on the market, you may not have to worry about staying home so you can be near the fridge when it’s time for an injection.
-If your doctor has recommended insulin therapy, ask about ways you can fit the taking the medication into your life—instead of the other way around.
+Insulin is actually a very effective way to keep blood sugars under control and protect your body from uncontrolled diabetes.
+With many new options on the market, you may not have to stay home, near the fridge when it’s time for an injection.
+If your doctor recommended insulin therapy, ask about ways you can fit the taking the medication into your life—instead of the other way around.